dbcli/pgcli/README.rst

 Quick Start
 -----------

-If you already know how to install python pacakges, then you can simply do:
+If you already know how to install python packages, then you can simply do:

 ::